-The Amendment complies with Ministerial Direction No.9-Metropolitan Strategy and specifically supports Direction No.4, Policy 4.4 - "Respect Melbourne's heritage as we build for the future".
+The Amendment is consistent with Minister's Direction No. 9 - Metropolitan Strategy, pursuant to section 12 of the Act that requires planning authorities to have regard to the Metropolitan Planning Strategy, Plan Melbourne in preparing an amendment.
+Specifically, the Amendment is supported by Direction No. 4.4 - respect Melbourne's heritage as we build for the future.